 right=2*pos+2

-What is bubble up in heap?
+What is the bubble-up algorithm in the heap?

-What is bubble down in heap?
+What is the bubble-down algorithm in the heap?

 What is max heap?